 At the core scale, VOI porosity was linearly correlated with ROI porosity, but the absolute values were different (data not shown).
 These differences might be induced by the heterogeneous distribution of the pores within the ROI, however due to the correlation, these values were admissible for the comparison of the treatment effects.
 The correlation between the permeability and the porosity was negative, i.e. more porous systems were less permeable, which was unexpected and contradictory with other studies (Ball, 1981; Blackwell et al., 1990; Cercioglu et al., 2018).
-Under the grassland and arable manure treatments the proportion of smaller pores (< 0.09 mm) was lesser than arable N3 and fallow.
-Here, a similar relationship from the clay was observed between the pore size distribution and the permeability: a reduced proportion of the smaller pores increased the permeability of the pore systems.
-Therefore, carbon inputs from the plants apparently increased the permeability of the pore system and its recovery from disturbance associated with management.
+Under the grassland and arable manure treatments the proportion of smaller pores (< 0.09 mm) was less than arable N3 and fallow.
+Here, a similar relationship to the clay was observed between pore size distribution and permeability: a reduced proportion of smaller pores increased the permeability of the pore systems.
+Therefore, carbon inputs from plants apparently increased the permeability of the pore system and its recovery from disturbance associated with management.
 This supports the observations of Gregory et al. (2009) who found a positive relationship between organic matter content and the resilience of soils to physical compression.

-The only relative difference was observed for the pore connectivity; however, the Euler numbers were low meaning that the pore systems of all treatments were poorly connected.
+The only relative difference was observed for the pore connectivity; however, the Euler numbers were low, suggesting that the pore systems of all treatments were poorly connected.
 Sandy soil is predominantly composed of sand grains which are bigger in comparison with clay particles.
-So, the aggregate scale was not the optimal scale to observe the difference between the treatments for the sandy soil texture.
-However, the long-term organic management had been proven to have a greater variability in intra-aggregates spatial pore structure for a fine-loamy soil (Kravchenko et al., 2014).
+This implies that the aggregate scale may not be the optimal scale to observe differences between treatments in the sandy soil .
+However, the long-term organic management had been proven to have a greater variability in intra-aggregate spatial pore structure for a fine-loamy soil (Kravchenko et al., 2014).
 In this study, increased organic matter inputs increased the presence of larger (> 188 m) and smaller (<13 m) pores.
-Therefore, the aggregate scale is a very efficient to characterise the soil micro-structure (pore sizes between 2-50 µm) at a high resolution but this scale depends on the soil texture studied (Kravchenko et al., 2014; Peth et al., 2008).
+Therefore, the high resolution aggregate scale is very efficient to characterise the soil micro-structure, particularly of clayey soils (pore sizes between 2-50 µm) but this scale depends on the soil texture studied (Kravchenko et al., 2014; Peth et al., 2008).

 Contrasting effect of management on both soils

 The two soil textures exhibited striking differences in soil structure following application of long-term management.
 In both cases, the grassland and arable manure (for the sandy soil) seemed to impact on the porosity at the resolutions considered here, increasing for the clay soil and decreasing for the sandy soil.
 The plant inputs therefore appeared to affect the porosity of the pore system in their vicinity contingent on the soil type.
 Here we propose that plants modify soil porosity in their vicinity which results in improved hydraulic functions, in this case water retention and transport.
 Indeed, for both soils, under grassland and arable manure there was a decrease in the proportion of smaller pores, which may be also lead to a greater permeability.
-Interestingly, we found that for the soils considered here that at the core scale, the pore connectivity of both textures was not significantly different.
-However, at the aggregate scale, the clay soils were significantly different depending on the management treatment whereas the sandy aggregates were not significantly different in regard to pore structures comparing the management systems.
+We found that at the core scale, pore connectivity of both textures was not significantly different.
+However, at the aggregate scale, the clay soils were significantly different depending on management treatment whereas the sandy aggregates were not significantly different in regard to pore structures comparing the management systems.